-I will be showing the option to connect Gogo shell with telnet on Window machine.
+I will be showing the option to connect the Gogo shell with telnet on a Windows machine.
 Telnet may not be enabled on your system by default.
-Open command prompt and type telnet and if you see below error, then telnet is not activated on your system.
+Open a command prompt and type telnet, and if you see the below error, then telnet is not activated on your system.

-Below are the steps to enable it on Window system.
+Below are the steps to enable it on the Windows system.

 - Go to Control panel –>Programs and Features.

-- Click on Turn Windows features on or off and you will see separate windows like below screenshot.
+- Click on Turn Windows features on or off, and you will see separate windows like the below screenshot.